 Mouse interference may be also an issue, which can be completely eliminated by using a small keyboard.

-Some people take their keyboard to school or to their workplace.
+Some people take their keyboard to school or to work.
 Carrying a fullsize keyboard would be cumbersome and strange.

-Instead, a keyboard with a 60% or smaller form factor easily fits in your bag.
+Instead, a keyboard with a 60% or smaller form factor easily fits into your bag.